JuliaHealth/KomaMRI.jl/docs/src/simulation-examples.md

 </center>
 ```

-Now, we are going to import a sequence struct which acquires 3 slices in the longitudinal axis.
-Note that the sequence is an EPI with 3 shots to acquire 3 slices of the phantom.
+Now, we are going to import a sequence which acquires 3 slices in the longitudinal axis.
+Note that the sequence contains three EPIs to acquire 3 slices of the phantom.
 ```@setup 3
 seq = read_seq("../../examples/1.sequences/epi.seq")
 p = plot_seq(seq; slider=false, height=300)